movement package

 MongeAmpereMover(mesh, monitor_function, method='relaxation', **kwargs)[source]

-Movement of a mesh is determined by a monitor_function \(m\) and the Monge-Ampère type equation
+Movement of a mesh is determined by a monitor_function \(m\) and an equation of Monge-Ampère type,

-The physical mesh coordinates \(x\) are updated according to
+The physical mesh coordinates \(\mathbf{x}\) are updated according to

 Parameters: